reichlab/docs.zoltardata/docs/Forecasts.md

  1. Download the job's data (see [Download a job's data](Jobs.md#download-a-jobs-data)).
 The format is described at [Forecast data format (CSV)](FileFormats.md#forecast-data-format-csv).

-## Download multiple forecasts via the web UI
+## Download forecasts via the web UI

  To download forecast data via the web UI: